Direct data-driven control of LTV systems: Preliminaries and problem definition

 holds for $k = 0,\ldots,T-1$.
 Then, the closed-loop system \eqref{eq:closed loop} can equivalently be represented as

 where $G(k) \in \mathbb{R}^{L \times n}$ satisfies

-for $k = 0, \ldots, T-1$. \end{corollary} \begin{proof} The proof is analogous to the proof of Theorem 2 in \cite{DePersis2020}, using the alternative time-varying data matrices defined in Section \ref{sec:prelim}. \end{proof} In Corollary~\ref{co:closed loop representation} the sequence of control gains $K(k)$ is parametrised using data through the identity \eqref{eq: G definition}.
+for $k = 0, \ldots, T-1$, see \cite{Nortmann2020DataDrivenCO}.
+Hence, the sequence of control gains $K(k)$ is parametrised using data through the identity \eqref{eq: G definition}.
 Thus, the matrices $G(k)$, for $k=0,\ldots,T-1$, can be seen as decision variables, which can be used for identification-free design of state feedback controllers.
-The problem of finding matrix sequences $G(k)$ solving a variety of common control problems, involving unknown LTV systems, directly using data is addressed in the following sections.

-While Corollary~\ref{co:closed loop representation} is similar to the results presented in \cite[Theorem 2]{DePersis2020} and \cite[Section 3.2]{Rotulo}, a noteworthy difference lies in the definition of the data matrices.
-Rather than containing data from a \emph{single} input-state trajectory collected during a \emph{single} experiment as in \cite{DePersis2020} and \cite{Rotulo}, $X(k)$ and $U(k)$ combine data from a \emph{set of} experiments at each time step $k$, for $k=0,\ldots,T-1$.
-This requirement is a result of the time-varying nature of system \eqref{eq:systemdynmaics}, which leads to a different data-driven system representation at each time instance. \begin{remark} The rank condition \eqref{eq:rank condition} can always be verified from the measured data.
-Note that a necessary condition for \eqref{eq:rank condition} to hold is that $L \geq n+m$.
-In most cases the rank condition is satisfied when the number of experiments $L$ is chosen accordingly and the input sequence for each experiment is randomly generated. \end{remark}

-\begin{remark} For the results of Corollary~\ref{co:closed loop representation} to hold it is required that the rank condition \eqref{eq:rank condition} holds for all $0 \leq k \leq T-1$.
-Thus, it is required that each input-state data sequence $j=1,\ldots,L$ in the ensemble must start at different initial conditions $x_{d,j}(0)$.
+\begin{remark} To utilise the data-driven system representation \eqref{eq: param closed loop}, \eqref{eq: G definition}, it is required that \eqref{eq:rank condition} holds for all $k = 0, \ldots, T-1$.
+Thus, each input-state data sequence $j$, $j=1,\ldots,L$, in the ensemble must start at different initial conditions $x_{d,j}(0)$.
 If this is infeasible, a common starting point can be considered as the state at $k=-1$ and different inputs can be applied for each experiment to obtain different state data at $k=0$. \end{remark}